ningowo/LeetCode/README.md

 # Leetcode
-This repository contains my Leetcode solutions.
+This repository collects some of my Leetcode solutions.